|

 greater ones intelligence -- the greater ones success with

-insufficient intellect to be an operative.
+were never intended to be an operative.
 It was The One's way

 of approving or declining a